 Jim: Sara, welcome back to Focus.

-Sara: Thank you for having me back.
+Mrs. Sara Hagerty: Thank you for having me back.

-Jim: This is an interesting title –– and that is so true.
-We live in a culture – especially with social media today – where everybody’s clamoring for a little glimpse, a little moment on the stage – it seems like.
+Jim: …Unseen.
+And that is so true.
+We live in a culture, especially with social media today, where everybody’s clamoring for a little glimpse, a little moment on the stage.
+It seems like.

 Jim: You know, the more radical we could be, the more outlandish we could be, the more we get noticed.
 And I think it’s doing damage in the culture.
 But, you know, many of us – maybe even all of us have asked the question, is this all that there is?

 Jim: Is this it, Lord?
 What happened for you?

-Sara: Well, I think, for me, a lot of my journey in this was before social media was what it is now.
-So in some senses, I feel like it – this – what’s worked its way into me matters even more now when we have so much access to being seen at any moment.
-But for me, early on in my 20s, when my friends were having babies and growing their families, and my husband and I were struggling with infertility, I remember going to a baby shower – I mean, this scenario happened several times – and just feeling like I might as well slink back into the corner because the stories that were being shared – the sisterhood of bonds formed over these birthing stories – I just couldn’t relate to.
-And I felt like my life – because it wasn’t what all these other women’s lives were – wasn’t valuable.
-And so I remember even driving home from one baby shower going, “Is this all there is?
+Sara: So, in some senses, I feel like it – this – what’s worked its way into me matters even more now when we have so much access to being seen at any moment.
+But I – for me, early on in my 20s, when my friends were having babies and growing their families, and my husband and I were struggling with infertility, I remember going to a baby shower – I mean, this scenario happened several times – and just feeling like I might as well slink back into the corner because the stories that were being shared, the sisterhood of bonds formed over these birthing stories, I just couldn’t relate to.
+And I felt like my life because it wasn’t what all these other women’s lives were – what all these other women – women’s lives were, it wasn’t valuable.
+And so, I remember even driving home from one baby shower going, “Is this all there is?
 I’m not on the track that they’re on.”
-And I felt, even then, an invitation from God to find His eyes on me.
+And I felt, even then, an invitation from God to find His eyes on me…

-Sara: That I could try really hard to be the thing that all these women were being or to make a life that mattered or had impact on the outside.
-Or I could hear that still, small whisper that said, “Ask Me what I think of you right now.”
+Sara: …That I could try really hard to be the thing that all these women were being or to make a life that mattered or had impact on the outside.
+Or I could hear that still, small whisper that said, “Ask me what I think of you right now.”

 Jim: You know, when I read your story, you were a producer.

-Jim: I mean, that’s what I – when I look at you, you would have been the person I would have loved to work with.
+Jim: I mean, that’s what I – when I look at you, you would have been the person I would have loved to work with…

-Jim: Because you’re a get-it-done person – and through college and teen ministry.
-And I wanted to ask you about that because so often that high-production person is driving for acceptance or “Maybe the Lord will love me more if I work harder for Him.”
+Jim: …because you’re a get-it-done person.
+And through college and teen ministry.
+And I wanted to ask you about that, because so often that high-production person is driving for acceptance or “Maybe the Lord will love me more if I work harder for Him.”

 Jim: And that’s not the Lord’s heart.
 But talk me through that and how you managed that in your – you know, your college years and out of college.
 You just seem like a high performer.